PowerPC e5500: Design

 The e5500 is based on the e500mc core and adds some new instructions introduced in the Power ISA 2.06 specification, namely some byte- and bit-level acceleration; Parity, Population count, Bit permute and Compare byte.
 The FPU is taken straight from the PowerPC e600 core, which is a classic fully pipelined dual precision IEEE 754 unit running at full core speed and supports conversion between 64-bit floats and integers, effectively twice as fast as the FPU in e500mc.
 The e5500 also introduces an enhanced branch prediction unit with an 8-entry link stack.

 The e5500 core is the first 64-bit Power ISA core designed solely by Freescale and was introduced at Freescale Technology Forum in June 2010.
 Simulated models were available in July 2010, hard samples in late 2010 and full scale manufacturing the second half of 2011.

 Freescale have used the e700 and NG-64 monikers to refer to a very similarly specced core since 2004, but they are not the same product.

 Products

 e5500 powers the high-performance QorIQ P5 system on a chip (SoC) family which share the common naming scheme: "P50x0".

-BAE Systems has built a radiation hardened computer based on the e5500 core for devices in space.
+BAE Systems has built radiation hardened SoCs for devices in space using RAD5500 cores, based on the e5500 core design.